 Pet First Aid & CPR Instructor

-Rebeccah Kleinberg, ABCDT, owner of What An Obedient Dog!, grew up in Silicon Valley in California.
+Rebeccah Kleinberg, owner and founder of What An Obedient Dog!
+Head Dog Trainer and Behaviorist.
+She grew up in Silicon Valley in California.
 Although she misses the mild weather, she now calls Carrollton, Texas her home since 2006.
 She has always loved all kinds of animals, especially dogs, and is fascinated with how they think, how they communicate, and how they are so lovingly devoted to their humans with unconditional love and forgiveness.
 Her real teachers are all the dogs she's owned, as well as, and her 3 dogs Tina, Acer and Daisy (see photo gallery below).
 Jason is in doggie heaven running and playing!

 Rebeccah knew her niche was working with dogs after watching, throughout the years, the bond between dogs and their owners grow as they learned and practiced the training with their own dogs.
 She named her company after the first puppy she trained.
 He was an 8 week old Rottweiler that started with Puppy Training, and then took the Middle School class, followed by Canine Good Citizen (CGC) Prep class.
 He passed with flying colors, but during the examination, all it took was watching this "all grown up" puppy heel so beautifully by the side of his owner, and her first thought was "what an obedient dog!".